How to make the most of your masked language model for protein engineering: Introduction

 Mutation-centric MLM samplers have complexity $O(EL^3)$ per generated sequence.
 To obtain $N$ unique sequences, one must run the sampling method at least $N$ times; independent runs are not guaranteed to produce unique sequences.

 \paragraph{MLM guidance with scoring functions} Prior work on incorporation of additional scoring functions is also limited.
 The ESM-3 work \citep{hayes2024simulating} proposes using derivative-free guidance \citep{li2024derivative} but requires scoring functions to accept unclean (partially-masked) sequences.
+Discrete Guidance \citep{nisonoff2024unlocking} similarly requires the predictor to score partially-masked sequences.
 Alternatively, \citet{raghu2025guided} does not force scoring functions to evaluate unclean sequences, but to remain compatible with mutation-centric sampling, assumes that the scoring function is a product of experts over positions in the sequence \citep{schiff2024simple}.
 One recent work \citep{tang2025peptune} uses Monte Carlo tree search (MCTS) to avoid these constraints by performing a complex search and sampling process that scores many clean sequences to estimate the value of one partially-masked sequence; this is problematic for scores like OASis percentile which are very expensive.

 \paragraph{Benchmarking} Benchmarking on sampling for protein optimization is scarce.
 The most extensive sampler benchmarking results for protein optimization have been reported in \citep{darmawan2025sampling}.
 However, it analyzed sampling methods for a causal protein language model \citep{notin2022tranception}, and it involved only \textit{in silico} evaluation.
 The argmax versions of denoising and Gibbs-like sampling were evaluated \textit{in vitro} in \citep{gordon2024generative}; argmax Gibbs was marginally better.